 For one, our VPN comes equipped with complete DNS Leak Protection – you just have to turn it on before connecting to one of our servers.

 And while all our servers offer high speed and unlimited bandwidth, you can also choose one of 6 VPN protocols to use when accessing the web so that you can tweak your online speeds to a certain degree.
 Speaking of encryption, you’ll be happy to know we use the best there is – high-end AES encryption!

 Besides that, we should also mention that CactusVPN features a Killswitch, so your IP won’t be exposed even for a second if a connectivity issue occurs since the Killswitch will cut your Internet connection to keep you safe.

 You can also use our Apps Killer to choose which application should be automatically closed if your VPN connection goes down (pretty useful for torrenting if you don’t want to use a Killswitch).

 Plus, Our Service Is 100% Risk-Free

-You can actually test out our VPN service free of charge for 24 hours – plenty of time to test VPN connections, and see if our service meets all your needs.
+You can actually test out our VPN service free of charge and see if our service meets all your needs.